d-bl/MAE-gf/docs/snow_6.md

 * [More snowflakes](#more-snowflakes)

 ## Introduction
 On this pages examples of snowflakes with 6 pairs coming in and going out.
+There are many ways of making snowflakes.
+See page [_Counting snowflake families_][count-page].

 ## Binche snowflakes

-There are many ways of making a binche snowflake.
-Below are given some examples.
-See also page [_Counting snowflake families_][count-page].

 [![binche snow][p-binche-snow]][t-binche-snow]  Also know as "Bolletje".